 “How safe are the eggs I received?
 Can an unknown genetic disease pass from the donor to our child?
 How good are egg donors examined for possible genetic diseases?”

-Another of the most important features that differentiates us is our donor diversity.
+Another of the most important features that differentiates us is.
 Thanks to being the first centre in Cyprus and over 20-years of experience, we have the most powerful donor pool in terms of diversity and number, in which you can choose the features such as physical characteristics, psychological characteristics, educational level and ethnicity as you wish.

 We have the luxury of being selective when selecting our donors, as we are the centre of Cyprus with a vast donor pool.
 We accept our donors after passing and qualifying within the framework of strict rules up to sociocultural characteristics, occupation, external appearance, private life not only according to medicinal properties.